sprblm/dots-patterns/patterns/address/index.md

 ### The Design Problem

 In a centralized world, it's assumed that other users are mediated through the same service.
-For example, my handle on Twitter is displayed the same to everyone else on Twitter.
-There is a global Twitter database of these handles, and no one can use the same as someone else.
-If I change my handle, it might be difficult for others to find me unless I tell them my new name.
+For example,amy handle on Twitter is displayed the same to everyone else on Twitter.
+There is a global Twitter database of these handles, and each is unique -- no one can use the same handle as someone else.

-In a decentralized world, users may not be connecting to each other from the exact same service that you are.
+In a decentralized application, users may not be connecting to each other from the exact same service that you are.
 Data can be hosted by different services, and handles could be displayed differently depending on the application each person is using to connect.
 Because of this, a handle alone is